 Sustained alveolar hypoxia increases the resistance of pulmonary vessels resulting in hypoxic pulmonary hypertension (HPH).
 The resistance increases because of remodelling of pulmonary vessels and their vasoconstriction (Reid 1986).
-In some experiments, hypercapnia partially inhibited the development of HPH (Herget et al. 2002; Herget et al. 2001; Howell et al. 2004; Kantores et al. 2006; Ooi et al. 2000).
-While it has been recently shown that the process of remodelling is less pronounced when hypoxia combines with hypercapnia (Chovanec et al. 2009; Veselá and Wilhelm 2002), the effect of combined hypoxia and hypercapnia on the reactivity of pulmonary vessels remains, as far as we know, not fully understood.
+In some experiments, hypercapnia partially inhibited the development of HPH (Ooi et al. 2000, Herget et al. 2001, 2002, Howell et al. 2004, Kantores et al. 2006).
+While it has been recently shown that the process of remodelling is less pronounced when hypoxia combines with hypercapnia (Veselá and Wilhelm 2002, Chovanec et al. 2009), the effect of combined hypoxia and hypercapnia on the reactivity of pulmonary vessels remains, as far as we know, not fully understood.
 Elucidation of this effect has clinical implications: constriction of pulmonary vessels diverts the blood flow from hypoventilated areas and the blunting of this response results in a ventilation/perfusion mismatch.
-In in vitro experiments, the initial phases of exposure to chronic hypoxia are characterised by the blunting of the isolated pulmonary vascular reactivity (McMurtry et al. 1978; Reeve et al. 2001).
+In in vitro experiments, the initial phases of

+PHYSIOLOGICAL RESEARCH • ISSN 0862-8408 (print) • ISSN 1802-9973 (online) © 2013 Institute of Physiology v.v.i., Academy of Sciences of the Czech Republic, Prague, Czech Republic Fax +420 241 062 164, e-mail: physres@biomed.cas.cz, www.biomed.cas.cz/physiolres exposure to chronic hypoxia are characterised by the blunting of the isolated pulmonary vascular reactivity (McMurtry et al. 1978, Reeve et al. 2001).
 We hypothesize that exposure of animals to hypoxia with concomitant hypercapnia could protect also the pulmonary vascular responsiveness.
 Therefore we tested the response of isolated small pulmonary arteries from rats exposed to either chronic hypoxia or chronic hypoxia combined with hypercapnia.

 Experiments on adult male Wistar rats were performed in accordance with the European Community and NIH guidelines for using experimental animals.
 All procedures were approved by our institution's Animal Studies Committee.
-The mean body weight of animals was 279±41 g and didn't vary among the groups.
+The mean body weight of animals was 279±41 g and did not vary among the groups.
 The first group (group H, n=6) was exposed to chronic hypoxia for 5 days in an isobaric hypoxic chamber (FiO2=0.1).
 CO2 was completely reabsorbed in a closed circuit by KOH and soda lime (Hampl and Herget 1990).
 In the second group (H+CO2, n=7), rats were exposed to hypoxia (FiO2=0.1) and hypercapnia (FiCO2=0.04-0.05) for 5 days.
 The increase in carbon dioxide concentration was achieved by bypassing the KOH absorber.
 The concentration of CO2 was continuously monitored.
 The third group of rats (N, n=8) lived in atmospheric air.
 After 5 days of exposure the rats were sacrificed using an intraperitoneal injection of thiopental.

-Measurements of pulmonary arterial vasoconstriction were performed on stretched isolated vessel rings using a small vessel myograph (M 500A, Linton, Norfolk, GB).
-To obtain the rings, we excised the lungs en bloc and placed them in cold physiological salt solution (PSS, NaCl 6.954 g/l, KCl 0.35 g/l, MgSO4 .
-7H2O 0.289 g/l, NaHCO3 2.1 g/l, KH2PO4 0.161 g/l, glucose 1.091 g/l, CaCl2 .
+Measurements of arterial pulmonary vasoconstriction were performed on stretched isolated vessel rings using a small vessel myograph (M 500A, Linton, Norfolk, GB).
+To obtain the rings, we excised the lungs en bloc and placed them in cold physiological salt solution (PSS, NaCl 6.954 g/l, KCl 0.35 g/l, MgSO4.
+7H2O 0.289 g/l, NaHCO3 2.1 g/l, KH2PO4 0.161 g/l, glucose 1.091 g/l, CaCl2.
 2H2O 0.368 g/l).
 Small pulmonary arteries (SPA, 250-550 μm i.d.) were dissected free of adventitia and mounted in the myograph.
-The temperature in the chamber was set at 37 °C and the solution was gassed continuously with 95% O2+5% CO2 (pH 7.4).
-After 30 min of stabilization the arteries were stretched to give an equivalent transmural pressure of 30 mmHg (Leach et al. 1991).
+The temperature in the chamber was set at 37 °C and the solution was gassed continuously with 95 % O2+5 % CO2 (pH 7.4).
+After 30 min of stabilization the arteries were stretched to give an equivalent transmural pressure of 30 mm Hg (Leach et al. 1992).